 Fluid trails indicate more serious leaks.
 Check the area under your car for any potential leak sources if you’re sensing changes in your braking system.

-Why can’t you ignore car braking issues?
+Why you can’t ignore car braking issues

 What does the brake warning light mean?